 The Siege of Reginald Hill by Corinna Turner

 Father Kyle Verrall is in big trouble-his sister's worst enemy is hell-bent on taking revenge on the famous Margaret Verrall by killing her brother as slowly and horribly as he can.
 But Kyle has a powerful weapon Hill knows nothing about.
 Is Reginald Hill the hunter - or the hunted?

 Themes: redemptive power of suffering, loving one’s enemies, complete abandonment to the will of God, martyrdom, priesthood, self-sacrifice, faith, the dangers of eugenics (the culture of death).

 St. Magnus the Last Viking by Susan Peek

 Come back in time 900 years, to the fierce and desolate Northern lands, where Norsemen ruled with ax and sword.
 A dying king, a shocking death-wish, his heirs divided with an oath of blood . . .
 A fast-paced historical novel about Saint Magnus Erlendson, a young Viking prince involved in a feud with his cousin Hakon.
 Based on true historical events.

 Themes: forgiveness, courage, accepting God's will, sacrificial love, family ties, family feuds, putting duties of state above personal inclination.

-An Unexpected Role by Leslea D. Wahl
+Into the Spotlight by Leslea D. Wahl

 A humorous and touching story of sixteen year old Josie.
 After a humiliating event forces her to spend the summer with her Aunt on a South Carolina island, she becomes entangled in a mystery which causes her to rely on her faith and discover who God wants her to be.